TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 rpcProvider = "<your_rpc_provider>"
 symbol = "ETH"
 ```

-If you have `rpcProvider` values for other chains, you may set them now as well if you wish.
+If you have `rpcProvider` values for other chains, you may set them now if you wish.

 Run `chifra status --terse` again.
 You should get the same warning message as earlier.